-To create a gate you must already have at least one category (See Creating Categories for Requests).
+To create a gate you must already have at least one category that provides the gate's potential sections (See Creating Categories for Requests).
 You can configure the general gate settings located in the New/Edit Request Category modal before you have created any gates.

 - Navigate to Admin/Setup/All Entities/Requests/Categories and select the category for which you wish to create the gate.

 - Click the New button in the Gates: <selected category> section in the lower half of the screen.